lancewf/whaledisentanglement/src/wp-content/plugins/disable-new-user-notifications/readme.txt

 === Disable New User Notification Emails ===
 Contributors: griffinjt, smub, deb255
 Tags: email, disable user notification emails, disable notification, disable admin notifications, disable user emails, disable notifications, user emails, new user emails
-Requires at least: 3.3.1
+Requires at least: 4.6
+Requires PHP: 5.3
-Tested up to: 5.1.1
+Tested up to: 5.8
-Stable tag: 1.0.3
+Stable tag: 2.0.0
 License: GNU General Public License v2.0 or later

-This plugin does one thing - disables new user notification emails.
+This plugin does one thing - disables user registration notification emails.

 == Description ==

-This plugin disables new user notification emails in WordPress.
+This plugin disables WordPress notifications sent during the user registration process.
 That is all.

+This disables both the user registration and password reset notifications sent during the user registration process.

 Simple and Easy like it should be :)